ErnieE5/ee5_base64/README.md

 The "base64 RFC 2045" encoding is tested against base64 (GNU coreutils) 8.22 & 8.13 and _can_ produce identical output (including line breaks, if _you_ write the data that way).

+Decoding creates a duplicate copy of the input string to sanitize the input.
+Decoding is about 20% slower than encoding for standard alphabets.
+Custom alphabet decoding is considerably slower (almost 100%) because of the lack of predictable coherent patterns.

 __Use as you will.__ No warranty.
 (What do you expect for "free stuff" you find on the web?) **I'd like to know if others find this useful**, but other than that, meh.

 -----